 Theatre, B.A., B.S.

-The theatre program at Grand Valley offers students a flexible, practical education in the theatrical arts.
-The program prepares students for careers in the entertainment industry and for careers that require skills in creativity, collaboration, communications, and problem-solving.
-It provides professional orientation and background within a broad liberal arts framework.
+The Theatre program at GVSU provides students with unparalleled opportunities, onstage and off.
+The program offers a flexible, practical education in the theatrical arts, and prepares students for careers in the entertainment industry and for careers that require skills in creativity, collaboration, communications, and problem-solving.
+In addition, the program provides professional orientation and background within a broad liberal arts framework.

 Why Study Theatre at Grand Valley?

-- Production: Students participate at every level and area in theatre production, so they graduate with many marketable skills and experiences.
+- Participation occurs at every level and area in theatre production, so students graduate with many marketable skills and experiences.

 Location & Format